kaylee-k/please-buy/README.md

 Clicking the Please Buy logo resets the filters, displaying the full list of products again.

 ## Contributing
-Contributions to the `Please Buy project` are welcome.
+Contributions to the `Please Buy` project are welcome.
 If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.

 ## Live Demo
-Click here to view the live project deployed on Netlify. ➡️  https://kaylee-k.github.io/please-buy/
+Click here to view the live project deployed on GitHub Pages. ➡️  https://kaylee-k.github.io/please-buy/